StefDegiorgi/Sudoku-Game/README.md

 # sudoku-game

-This is a Sudoku Game with a login that will store it in a MySQL Database.
+This is a Sudoku Game with a login that will store the data into a MySQL Database.

 ## Link to the Website